brendanlooker/bq-alerting/README.md

 Log 'Incidents' in a BigQuery table

-Trigger a Cloud Function to generate a log file that can then be used to trigger an Alert to notify support.
+Trigger a Cloud Function to generate a Cloud Logging entry that can then be used to trigger an Alert to notify support.